-Levine Museum of the New South offers free admission every Sunday, as long as you’re not bringing a group of 10 people or more.
+Levine Museum of the New South offers free admission the first Sunday of the month, as long as you’re not bringing a group of 10 people or more, and half price admission on all other Sunday.
 Its hours on Sunday are 12pm to 5pm.
 If you like free parking too, and who doesn’t, park in 7th Street Station, right next door.
 Bring your parking ticket to the Levine Museum for validation.
 On weekdays you can validate parking for up to two hours, but on weekends, you can validate for all day, so you can enjoy other Uptown attractions as well.

 The Levine is an interactive history museum that focus on the time period from 1865 until until current times.
 Its permanent exhibit, Cotton Fields to Skyscrapers: Reinventing Charlotte and the Carolina Piedmont in the New South, invites guests to step inside a one-room tenant farmers house, run a hand through a pile of seed cotton, listen to the churning of the cotton mill, play checkers on the front porch of a mill house, hear personal accounts from local sit-in leaders, and more.